Sociology and Criminology Student Awards

 Each spring the Department of Sociology and Criminology honors its outstanding students with departmental awards.
 We invite others to join us in celebrating their achievements.

-Presented to a graduating senior who has demonstrated outstanding scholarly achievement in the major.
+Recognizes the graduating senior who best demonstrates outstanding scholarly achievement in the major.

 - 2023: Lauren Moreland